-Total expenditures by the Central Government amounted US\$11.9 billion (17.4% of GDP) in 2015.
-This figure reflects a reduction in current transfers to the electricity sector as compared to the amount of transfers envisaged in the 2015 Budget, which generated savings in excess of US\$379.7 million and was mainly due to a decrease in international oil prices.
+Total expenditures by the Central Government amounted US\$11.9 billion (17.2% of GDP) in 2015.
+This figure reflects a reduction in current transfers to the electricity sector as compared to the amount of transfers envisaged in the 2015 Budget, which generated savings in excess of US\$394.0 million and was mainly due to a decrease in international oil prices.
 This reduction was offset by increased capital transfers to the electricity sector compared to those envisaged in the 2015 Budget, mainly due to capital expenditures related to the construction of the "Punta Catalina" power plants project.
 The net effect of these trends generated overall expenditures in line with the projections included in the 2015 Budget.

-In 2016, total revenues amounted to US\$10.6 billion (14.7% of GDP), a decline of 2.08% of GDP as compared to 2015.
-This decline in revenues was mainly due to the effects of the liability management transaction with PDVSA relating to the PetroCaribe Agreement in 2015.
+In 2016, total revenues, including grants, amounted to US\$10.6 billion (14.6% of GDP), a decline of 2.8% of GDP as compared to 2015.
+This decline in revenues was mainly due to the effects of the liability management transaction with PDVSA relating to the PetroCaribe Agreement in 2015, which was registered as grants.
 For more information, see "Public Sector Debt-External Debt-Paris Club and Other Bilateral Lenders."
 Excluding the "capital grants" obtained in this liability management transaction, the fiscal revenues during 2016 increased US\$0.7 billion (0.9% of GDP) as compared to 2015.
-As of

-December 31, 2016, 99.5% of the estimated fiscal revenues were collected, mainly due to certain measures that enhanced the administrative process within the collecting institutions, as well as an efficient coordination between these governmental entities.
-For more information, see "Tax Regime-Tax Enforcement".
+As of December 31, 2016, 99.5% of the estimated fiscal revenues were collected, mainly due to certain measures that enhanced the administrative process within the collecting institutions, as well as an efficient coordination between these governmental entities.
+For more information, see "Tax Regime-Tax Enforcement."

-In 2016, total expenditures by the Central Government were US\$12.5 billion, or 17.5% of GDP.
-Although there was an increase in the total expenditures of 0.1% of GDP as compared to 2015, primary expenditures, such as wages and salaries and the acquisition of goods and services, decreased by 0.4% and 0.1% of GDP, respectively, as compared to 2015.
-As a result, the overall deficit of the Central Government was US\$1.9 billion, or 2.7% of GDP, as of December 31, 2016.
+In 2016, total expenditures by the Central Government were US\$12.6 billion (17.4% of GDP).
+Although there was an increase in the total expenditures of 0.2% of GDP as compared to 2015, primary expenditures, such as wages and salaries and the acquisition of goods and services, decreased by 0.4% and 0.1% of GDP, respectively, as compared to 2015.
+As a result, the overall deficit of the Central Government was US\$2.0 billion, or 2.8% of GDP, as of December 31, 2016.